Terasology/Potions/README.md

 * Super Heal - Restores a vast amount of HP
 * Sacred - Regenerates 3 HP per second for 10 seconds, increases the user's base max health by 25% for 30 seconds, and also cures poison status.
 * Ultra Heal - Restores a very vast amount of HP for 2 seconds.
+* Double Height - Doubles height of user for 5 minutes
+* Half Height - Halves height of user for 5 minutes

 ## Contribution